Pop Culture Madness!

 World War II News and Information

-Despite facing enemy fire at Pearl Harbor, Doris Miller helped move his wounded Captain to safety, and later operated an anti-aircraft gun until running out of ammunition.
-He was the first African American to be awarded the Navy Cross, and is one of the "first US heroes of World War II."
+Despite facing enemy fire at Pearl Harbor, Doris Miller helped move his wounded Captain to safety and later operated an anti-aircraft gun until he ran out of ammunition.
+He was the first African American to be awarded the Navy Cross, and is one of the “first US heroes of World War II.”

-December 7th 'a date which will live in infamy.'
-Many American's believe that President Franklin D. Roosevelt knew about the Japanese "sneak attack" on Pearl Harbor.
+December 7th ‘a date which will live in infamy.’
+Many Americans believe President Franklin D. Roosevelt knew about the Japanese “sneak attack” on Pearl Harbor.
 They say he let it happen because it was the only way he could get Americans involved in the war.

-During WWII, from 1941 - 1945 the US manufactured 47 billion rounds of small arms ammunition.
+During WWII, from 1941 to 1945, the US manufactured 47 billion rounds of small arms ammunition.

-The British royal family refused to flee London during the Blitz, instead choosing to endure the horrific bombings and support the common people during a time of crisis.
-The Buckingham Palace suffered 9 direct hits, and the royal family earned adoration and respect from the country's citizens.
+The British royal family refused to flee London during the Blitz, instead choosing to endure the horrific bombings and support the common people during a crisis.
+The Buckingham Palace suffered nine direct hits, and the royal family earned adoration and respect from the country’s citizens.

-Frank Sinatra did not serve in World War II because he was classified 4-F, but also that doctors believed that he was "neurotic" and "not acceptable material from a psychiatric standpoint".
+Frank Sinatra did not serve in World War II because he was classified 4-F, but also because doctors believed he was “neurotic” and “not acceptable material from a psychiatric standpoint.”

-Stalin's son Yakov was captured while fighting Nazis in 1941.
-Nazis offered to exchange him for Friedrich Paulus, the German Field Marshal captured by the Soviets, but Stalin turned the offer down allegedly saying, "I will not trade a Marshal for a Lieutenant."; Yakov died in captivity.
+Stalin’s son Yakov was captured while fighting the Nazis in 1941.
+Nazis offered to exchange him for Friedrich Paulus, the German Field Marshal captured by the Soviets.
+Still, Stalin turned the offer down, allegedly saying, “I will not trade a Marshal for a Lieutenant.”
+Yakov died in captivity.

-The longest echo ever recorded in a man-made structure was set in an underground fuel depot constructed in Scotland before World War Two when a blank was fired from a pistol it lasted 112 Seconds.
+The longest echo recorded in a man-made structure was set in an underground fuel depot constructed in Scotland before World War Two when a blank was fired from a pistol; it lasted 112 Seconds.

 The average infantryman in the South Pacific during World War II saw about 40 days of combat in four years.
 The average infantryman in Vietnam saw about 240 days of combat in one year.